wolveix/satisfactory-server/README.md

 ## Known Issues

+- The container is run as `root`.
+This is pretty common for Docker images, but is bad practice for security reasons.
+This change was made to address [permissions issues](https://github.com/wolveix/satisfactory-server/issues/44)
 - The server log will show various errors; most of which can be safely ignored.
 As long as the container continues to run and your log looks similar to the example log, the server should be functioning just fine: [example log](https://github.com/wolveix/satisfactory-server/blob/main/server.log)